Mount Banda Banda

 Mount Banda Banda, a mountain of the Mid North Coast region of New South Wales, Australia, is situated 320 km from Sydney within the Willi Willi National Park.
-Banda Banda can be seen on the north western horizon from Port Macquarie.
-And seen on the south western horizon 39 km from the town of Kempsey.
+Banda Banda can be seen on the north-western horizon from Port Macquarie, as well as on the south-western horizon 39 km from the town of Kempsey.
 At 1258 m AHD it is the highest mountain in the region.

 Flora

 The stands of Antarctic beech are some of the finest in existence, and the mountain was included in 1986 on the United Nations World Heritage List as part of Gondwana Rainforests of Australia.

 Interesting eucalyptus plants occurring on the mountain include the Blue Mountains ash and Eucalyptus scias subsp. apoda.
 The endangered shrub Zieria lasiocaulis only occurs at Willi Willi National Park.
 Another endangered plant on Mount Banda Banda is Grevillea guthrieana.

 The summit of the mountain is remarkably flat, and covered in grasses and the Blue Mountains ash.
 The isolated occurrence of the Blue Mountains ash is noteworthy, as it is most often seen in the Blue Mountains district, some 300 kilometres to the south west.